FreedomBen/gimme-dat-canvas/README.md

 ### Run it stand-alone

-If you clone this repo, there's a script called `run-dat-container.sh` that you can run and it'll do it all for you.
-However, you probably will want to integrate this into your project as an appliance (see next section).
-If you want to build your own image, you'll need to change the name in the `docker-compose.yml` file to point to your new image.
+If you clone this repo, there's a script called `run-dat-container.sh` that you can run and it'll do it all for you using the provided `docker-compose.yml` file.
+The script will not build a new image; it will pull the published image down from docker hub.

+However, you probably will want to integrate this into your own project as an appliance (see next section).

 ### Add it to your project's docker-compose.yml